The most wonderful time for brands

 Today, brands use the concepts of Christmas by emotionally connecting with their customers through unique holiday commercials.
 They hope to transfer the Christmas brand of joy and happiness into holiday sales.
 A whopping $731 billion in holiday sales is predicated by the National Retail Federation.

 Deloitte predicts retailers can expect a jolly holiday shopping season.
-While some economic headwinds are forming, the average US household is planning to spend nearly $1,500 during the holidays.
+While some economic headwinds are forming, the average US household plans to spend nearly $1,500 during the holidays.

 The Recipe for a Great Holiday Commercial

-I don’t think there are any revolutionary secrets on what makes a memorable holiday commercial but here are some key take-aways that I have gleamed from previous successful Christmas commercials.
+I don’t think there are any revolutionary secrets on what makes a memorable holiday commercial, but here are some key takeaways that I have gleaned from previous successful Christmas commercials.